 Running with Plantar Fasciitis

-Thankfully, Plantar Fasciitis (which can be really painful) only accounts for 5-14% of all running injuries.
-But when you do find yourself with this injury, it can be really troublesome.
+Thankfully, plantar fasciitis (which can be really painful) only accounts for 10% of all running injuries.
+But when you do find yourself with this injury, it can be really frustrating.

-Knowing what to do with or for an injury all begins with understanding how it developed in the first place.
+Knowing how to treat an injury all begins with understanding how it developed in the first place.
 Going back to the cause can give you a roadmap to reversing the injury and running pain free.

 It could even be an appropriately aggressive amount of training but a lack of essential recovery work.

 This frustrating injury develops as a response to training stress.
 When collagenous tissues such as tendons, ligaments and fascia incur repetitive stress, they will thicken to better handle the stress in the future.

 This is a normal response to training.
 If changes in training occur too rapidly, or if you do not manage the tissue well during aggressive blocks of training, the stage is set for the tissue to adapt poorly and lead to PF pain.

 Here are the primary solutions to consider if you find yourself battling plantar fasciitis: